 SPRINGDALE, ARK. — Food and beverage trends are influenced by outside forces.
-Consumer interest in health and wellness, for example, may be linked to the rise in health care costs.
-Personalized nutrition is, in part, being driven by new technologies and devices that allow consumers to better understand the nutritional quality of their diet.
-In Tyson Foods’ recently released 2019 “Trendtellers” report, the influences of Silicon Valley, smart kitchen gadgets and appliances, and a focus protein will continue to influence food and beverage innovation.
+Consumer interest in health and wellness may be linked to the rise in health care costs.
+Personalized nutrition , for example, is being driven by new technologies and devices that allow consumers to better understand the nutritional quality of their diet.
+In Tyson Foods’ recently released 2019 “Trendtellers” report, the influences of Silicon Valley, smart kitchen gadgets and appliances, and a focus on protein will continue to influence food and beverage innovation.

-Beauty is being defined as much by what consumers put into their bodies as what they may wear on them.
-In the report, Tyson Foods listed a focus on personalized foods that promote health and beauty as a leading trend heading into the new year.
+Beauty is being defined as much by what consumers put into their bodies as what they may wear.
+In the report, Tyson Foods cited a focus on personalized foods that promote health and beauty as a leading trend heading into the new year.